TomaszRewak/react-app-puppeteer-component-testing/README.md

 **4. Copy the test utilities file into your project**

-Copy over the `src/utils/puppeteer-testing.js` file from this repo to your project.
-You can place it anywhere in your `src` folder.\
+Copy over the `src/utils/puppeteer-testing.js` file from this repo into your project.
+You can place it anywhere in your `src` folder.

 ```
 ├ public